skip to content

 The concept of social accounting dates back to the 19th century, evolving alongside societal and economic changes:

-• Early Years: Governments monitored their financial and social activities through basic public accounts.
+• Early Years: Governments monitored their financial and social activities, tracking the use of money through basic public accounts.

 • 20th Century: Social bookkeeping gained traction, with organizations tracking wealth distribution and societal contributions.